xerris/terraform-eks-bootstrap/README.md

 * Edit file  terraform-eks-bootstrap/terraform_exec.sh

-    * Set the name of the S3 bucket and S3 Object name for your backend (Remeber AWS S3 bucket name is unique globally )
+    * Set the name of the S3 bucket and S3 Object name for your backend (Remember AWS S3 bucket name is unique globally )

-    * For example lets assume that the enviroment We want to deploy is dev you need to create a unique S3 bucket called `xerris-eks-terraform-state-dev ` and a DynamoDB table called `dev-xerris-eks-terraform-state-lock-dynamo`
+    * For example let's assume that the environment we want to deploy is dev you need to create a unique S3 bucket called `xerris-eks-terraform-state-dev ` and a DynamoDB table called `dev-xerris-eks-terraform-state-lock-dynamo`

     * Set the name of your DynamoDb table to control the locking for the state file.
         ```